WOODWORKS BY TED TODD FLOORING

 European Larch Flooring

-Despite being a softwood, European Larch is secure and reliable, not needed such frequent treatment, making it instead, more like a hardwood such as European Oak.
+Despite being a softwood, European Larch is secure and reliable.
+This means it doesn’t need as much frequent treatment, making it instead more like a hardwood such as European Oak.

 What is European Larch Wood Flooring?

 European Larch flooring has lots of natural features that cover the entirety of the planks.
 Wide grain patterns, knolls, knots and burrs, as well as some weather effects, can be seen on every piece of this timber.

 The Larch wood is sustainably sourced from the beautiful mountain ranges of Europe, these solid and engineered flooring options feature creamy light sapwood and light ruby brown heartwood which either bring cool or warmth to a room.